 What are wire rope sockets ?

 Wire rope sockets are intended to be permanently fixed to the very tip of the wire rope.
 They provide the rope with a solid fitting for easier anchoring.
-Sockets are available in a variety of styles which are suitable for particular applications, the main types are spelter sockets and swage sockets, both of which are available in open and closed formats, and swaged or swageless, there are also poured sockets which use resins to bond to the wire.
+Sockets are available in a variety of styles which are suitable for particular applications.
+The main types are spelter sockets and swage sockets.
+Both of these are available in open and closed formats, and swaged or swageless.
+There are also poured sockets which use resins to bond to the wire.

 Wire Rope Sockets Available

 Wire rope sockets are possibly one of the strongest fittings for a wire-rope.
 A socket is permanently fixed to the end of the rope and is ideal as an anchoring system for oil rig anchor ropes/cables, tow ropes or for fastening ropes/cables in construction type applications, e.g. Bridges and roofing.

 Sockets come in a variety of options.
 Open sockets, closed sockets, open and closed spelter sockets, open and closed sockets, Wedge sockets and button spelter sockets.

 Available from Rope Services Direct in various types & sizes closed spelter, open wedge, open swage & closed swage.
 Available in high tensile steel 1/4″ to 2 1/4″.

 Swageless sockets can be applied with just a pair of pliers, but won’t be as strong.
 Experienced riggers can carry out some swaging onsite with the use of specialist, portable swaging tools and resins.

 Sockets are possibly the strongest of all wire rope end fittings.
 If fitted correctly it will match the breaking strength of the wire rope.
 All socketed wire rope must be load tested prior to use,